-- Do you like where you live?
-When you leave the facility where would you like to live? - Do you like living alone?
-With other people? - If you could change one thing about your living situation, what would it be? - What would your ideal living situation be? (e.g., living on a farm, buying a home, etc.) - Is there anything you would want to make your living situation easier? (e.g. a music player, posters, books, etc.) - What is most important to you in your living situation? (e.g., feeling safe, people to talk with, private space, etc.) - What would you like to be different with regard to finances?
-How? - · What is important to you regarding you
+- How do you budget & manage your - Is there anything you would want to make your living situation easier? (e.g. a music player, posters, books, etc.) What is most important to you in your living situation? (e.g., feeling safe, people to talk with, private space, etc.) - What would you like to be different with regard to finances?
+How? - What is important to you regarding you

-- Where have you lived in the past (list each)?
-With whom?
-For how long?
-What was the type (apartment, group home, house, nursing facility) and location? - Are there things you really liked about any of the past living situations? - · What was your favourite living situation?
-Why? - Are there things you had in a past living situation that you do not have now but you would like to have again? - What was the person's income in the past?
+•What was the person's income in the past?
 From what sources? (e.g. Has the person worked in the past?
-Did they get benefits they do not receive now?) - Did the person use/have any resources in the past money?
+Did they get benefits they do not receive now?)

+•Did the person use/have any resources in the past

+- money?

-- How do you pay your bills? - Do you have extra spending money each week?
+- How do you pay your bills?

+- Do you have extra spending money each

+- week?
 How much?

-Income (type and amount), eg:
+- Income (type and amount), eg:

-- Centrelink (DSP, etc), DVA
+- Centrellnk (DSP, etc), DVA

 - Income from work

 - Family/friends loans/assistance